Moving Checklist – 12 Things to Remember

 10. Change your locks

 When moving into a new home, you never know who has keys to your existing locks.
 Old tenants, previous homeowners, or even some of your neighbors might have spare keys.
 It’s a good idea to replace the locks on move-in day, make sure to order a replacement lock set ahead of time.
+Check out our post on the best smart locks for some recommendations!

 11. Deep cleaning